 A few months back I was swimming in the sea, and a dog came into the water and started swimming there too, and seeing it made me smile.
-I thought of an idea that I’d heard on a podcast about increasing happiness: ‘turn towards the things that bring you joy, and let nice things sink in for at least 20-30 seconds’, so I stopped and watched it swimming.
-It wasn’t going anywhere; it was just swimming around in circles with its black and white head just above the water and its legs under the water paddling away.
+I thought of an idea that I’d heard about increasing happiness: ‘turn towards the things that bring you joy and let nice things sink in for at least twenty seconds’, so I stopped and watched it swimming.
+It wasn’t going anywhere; it was just swimming around in circles with its head just above the water and its legs under the water paddling away.
 It was a simple yet incredibly enjoyable scene.

 Maybe I’m biased.
 I grew up with dogs, and getting my first dog when I was 10 is one of my best childhood memories, but many people around the world would have experienced a similar amount of enjoyment from simply watching a dog swimming like this.
 So why do we have such a connection to and fondness for these animals, and how did it come to be this way?